Volume 17 | Issue 17 | 56 | Sep. 8, 2003

 Data should be emphasized over elements in the figure.
 The important point is to communicate the data to the reader, not to impress with a pretty diagram.
 A common misstep, according to Lang, occurs when authors bold the axis lines of a simple line graph.
 It's better to bold the data line and soften the axis lines.
 "Your eye automatically goes to the darkest object.
 That should be the data."

-USE ONLY ELEMENTS THAT MAKE THE POINT: Bar graphs (left) are a universal no-no because they emphasize the size of the columns, whereas the only point that's important is the top of the bar.
-A Cleveland Dot Graph (right) is almost always a better choice.
+USE ONLY ELEMENTS THAT MAKE THE POINT: Bar graphs (left) some times are a no-no because they emphasize the size of the columns, whereas the only point that's important is the top of the bar.
+A Cleveland dot graph (right) might be a better choice especially for a time series.
+Bar graphs can be good for single time points.

 The figure should contain only elements that make the point.
 Again, the message here is to not get too enamored of the artwork.
 A prime example is the bar chart, another of Lang's bugbears.
 Lang prefers the Cleveland dot graph, named after statistician William Cleveland.
 "It's much more economical and elegant, and it's a much better way to tell a graphical story without losing the reader in unimportant elements," Lang says.